 Yes they can, but you can find out more information about how we reach a decision and what to do if you don’t want to accept the decision on our ‘How we make decisions’ page.

 What are the Online Dispute Resolution (ODR) regulations – and where do they fit in?

 The ODR regulations are designed to complement the ADR directive – they came into force on 9 January 2016.
 These regulations say that consumers should have easier access to redress for cross-border online disputes, such as internet sales, across the EU.
 You can find a link to the ODR portal here.

 We already work with other countries in Europe to help consumers find relevant schemes in other EU member states.
 And under the ODR regulations there will be a single online "portal" to direct complaints to other schemes if the business isn’t based in the UK.

-You can find out more about these and other changes in the Financial Conduct Authority's consultation on improving complaints handling.
+There’s also more about the changes in the Financial Conduct Authority's consultation on improving complaints handling (PDF 87KB).